China orders US to close Chengdu consulate as spying spat worsens | DW | 24.07.2020

 Beijing made the demand in retaliation for the closure of China's Houston consulate earlier this week over alleged Chinese espionage.
-Officials called the move a response to "unreasonable measures" by the United States.
+The move was described as a response to "unreasonable measures" by the United States.

 China on Friday ordered the United States to close its consulate in the western city of Chengdu, in retaliation for the closure of China's Houston consulate earlier this week.